CourtneyDM/bamazon/README.md

 ![alt text](https://github.com/CourtneyDM/bamazon/blob/master/screenshots/supervisor-02.jpeg?raw=true "Supervisor - View Sales")

 This options allows the _supervisor_ to see a breakdown of sales by departemnt.
 The data displayed is based on items that are in the __current inventory__.
-Some details the  _supervisor_ can see are: Department name and ID, Overhead Cost, sum of the Product Sales and Total Profit.
+Some details the  _supervisor_ can see are: Department Name and ID, Overhead Cost, sum of Product Sales and Total Profit.

 #### View Departments